datanav/docs/hub/sesam-dataflow.rst

 There are 3 main reasons to introduce global properties:

 - These are established standards you want to use.
-- One will establish standard characteristics that make it easier for consumers of data to know which properties to use.
+- The properties establish standard characteristics that make it easier for consumers of data to know which data to use.
-- Properties that are conceptually about the same thing, albeit they originate from more than one system, logic must be defined to ensure the desired system is authoritative
+- Properties that conceptually are the same thing, but originate from more than one system.
+Logic must be defined to ensure the data pulled in the share step is the right data.

 Often when you merge datasets together in a global dataset, you will find that some of the merged datasets contain properties that are the same.
-In some cases, it is valuable to add one global property to the global dataset that will be the most reliable with regards to these properties.
+In some cases, it is valuable to add one global property to the global dataset that will be the best representation of those properties.

-For instance, let us say we have a person global dataset that merges three datasets from three different systems.
-All of these datasets contain a property for zipcode, but we know that one of the systems isn’t adequately updated.
-By adding a global zipcode property, determining which of the systems are the most reliable and using the zipcode from that source as the value, we provide a way for the downstream pipes to get the most reliable information.
+For instance, suppose there is a person global dataset that merges three datasets from three different systems.
+All of these datasets contain a property for zipcode, but we know that one of the systems isn’t adequate.
+By adding a global zipcode property, determining which of the systems are the most reliable, and using the zipcode from that source as the value, we provide a way for the downstream pipes to get the most reliable information.

 Instead of having to define global properties in advance, Sesam is built so that these can be continuously defined and changed over time and as needed.
 Some recommendations for when to establish global properties: